Banana Oatmeal Bites

 Weight Watchers Points

-white bowl with 7 banana oatmeal bites with a banana next to it.
+A white plate with 7 banana oatmeal bites with a banana next to it.

 5 from 1 rating